njmulsqb/Awesome-Security-Repos/README.md

 ### Similar Projects
 1. [Awesome Pentest](https://github.com/enaqx/awesome-pentest) - A collection of awesome penetration testing resources, tools and other shiny things
 2. [Awesome Android Security](https://github.com/saeidshirazi/awesome-android-security) - A curated list of Android Security materials and resources For Pentesters and Bug Hunters
+3. [dn0m1n8tor/AndroidPentest101](https://github.com/dn0m1n8tor/AndroidPentest101) - The motive to build this repo is to help beginner to start learn Android Pentesting by providing a roadmap.